 If you are interested in supporting educational equity, developing your leadership skills, honing your talents, and working with a fun group of peer and professional staff, the Educational Opportunity Program is the place for you!
 The Educational Opportunity Program is a part of the Center for Opportunity Scholar Success, which is a cluster home to the Educational Opportunity Program (EOP), the Guardian Scholars Program (GSP) and the Special Transitional Enrichment Program (STEP), who offer holistic support to first-generation and low-income scholars.
 Collectively, the Center for Opportunity Scholar Success team works to support the transition, persistence and long-term advancement of foster youth, former foster youth, low-income and first-generation students.
 Our peers can be found leading innovative workshops, providing holistic advising and/or conducting outreach at any of our partner locations.
 The entire team is committed to resource sharing and advocating on behalf of the first-generation scholar’s community.

-Applications are open every January - recruitment for the 2022-2023 academic has closed.
+Applications are open every January - recruitment for the 2023-2024 year will begin in the winter quarter.
 Click on title for job description.

 - Peer Advising Counselor (PAC) - for Advising: During the academic year this position will primarily focus on advising students during the hours of operation and will only support with EOP led events as determined by career staff.